• Skip to main content

 Use Category Filters

 You can use the Completed category in conjunction with a view filter to mark or hide completed items.
-In Outlook 2002/2003 use automatic formatting in views to apply a color label based on Categories.
-In any version of Outlook you can use a filter to hide the appointments assigned to the Completed category.
+In any version of Outlook, you can use a filter to hide the appointments assigned to the Completed category.
 While its not the same as crossing out a date, if your calendar is ‘full’ the lack of appointments on previous dates helps you focus on today in much the same manner as crossing out a date on a paper calendar does.

-Note: In Outlook 2007 and up, if a category is assigned to an item, you cannot use a custom view to change it's color on the calendar.
-Outlook 2002 and 2003 do support changing the color using custom views.
+Note: If a category is assigned to an item, you cannot use a custom view to change its color on the calendar.

 Share this: